kj2013/claff-happydb/README.md

 This README describes the directory structure and contents of this gitrepo.
 To know how this corpus was annotated for the CL-Aff Shared Task 2019, please see ./docs/annotation_rules.txt
 Please "WATCH" this repository!
 We may be pushing more updates in the following weeks.
 We also plan to further enrich this data, with more annotations, meta-features and trained classifiers to aid with downstream applications.

-Results of the CL-Aff Shared Task 2019 will be released in the AAAI Workshop on Affective Content Analysis (AffCon) @ AAAI-2019.
-Check out the Workshop and Shared Task website:  <a href="https://sites.google.com/view/affcon2019/home">https://sites.google.com/view/affcon2019/home</a>

 If you use the data and publish, please let us know and cite our CL-Aff overview paper:
 @inproceedings{TBA